buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcMoistureDiffusivityMeasure.md

 # IfcMoistureDiffusivityMeasure

-_IfcMoistureDiffusivityMeasure_ is a measure of moisture diffusivity.
+_IfcMoistureDiffusivityMeasure_ is a measure of moisture diffusivity.<!-- end of definition -->

 Usually measured in m3/s.